On Choosing the Poems

 Dickinson’s Webster’s defines “paste” as “a soft composition of substances” like flour and water for cooking or earth and water used in various arts and manufactures, or “An artificial mixture in imitation of precious stones or gems, used in the glass trade.”
 In the poem, playing at “paste” contrasts with the more highly qualified playing with “Pearl,” a precious gem.
 The “shapes” of the play are similar, the speaker says, and from playing with the artificial, our hands learn “Gem Tactics / Practicing Sands– .”

 So far, this sounds like a description of maturing in one’s craft, but “Pearl” has other, religious connotations, such as Christ as “the pearl of great price.”
 Furthermore, in Dickinson’s personal mythology, she associated pearls with Susan Dickinson.
-And, of course, pearls form around a grain of sand, so that the “real” gem contains the artificial or immature within it.
+And, course, pearls form around an irritating grain of sand, so that the “real” gem contains the irritant or immature within it.
 “Gem tactics” is a resonant phrase, perhaps describing the important “play” that Dickinson does not want to give up even as she is presenting herself to Higginson as a serious and dedicated poet: learning how to handle, cut, and facet something precious from the materials of her world.